What questions should I ask my personal injury doctor?

-You need to ask your doctor what his plan for treatment is so you can implement it right away.
+One of the questions to ask your doctor is what your treatment plan will be so you can implement it right away.

-The jury will also want to know that you're doing your part in your recovery.
+The jury will also want to know what your treatment plan is so they can know that you're doing your part in your recovery.

 They're less likely to award you with payments for future medical bills if you aren't taking your current recovery seriously.